 Course Description: The course provides a solid introduction to data analysis with a focus on the theory and application of linear regression.
-Topics to be covered include: initial examination of data, correlation, simple and multiple regression models using least squares, inference for regression parameters for normally distributed errors, confidence and prediction intervals, model diagnostics and remedial measures when the model assumptions are violated, interactions and dummy variables, ANOVA, model selection, and penalized regression.
+Topics to be covered include: initial examination of data, correlation, simple and multiple regression models using least squares, inference for regression parameters for normally distributed errors, confidence and prediction intervals, model diagnostics and remedial measures when the model assumptions are violated, interactions and dummy variables, ANOVA, model selection, penalized regression, Generalized Additive Models (GAM) and principal component analysis (PCA).
 Statistical software will be used for illustration purposes and will be required for the completion of various assessments throughout the term.